KrauseFx/krausefx.com/_drafts/trusting-sdks.md

 ### Running arbitrary code on the developer’s machine

 The previous example injected malicious code into the iOS app using a hijacked SDK.
 Another attack vector is the developer’s Mac.
-Once an attacker can run code on your machine, and maybe even has remote SSH access, the damage could be insane:
+Once an attacker can run code on your machine, and maybe even has remote SSH access, the damage could be significant:

 * Activate remote SSH access for the admin account
 * Install keylogger to get admin password